Dynamics of Neural Networks with Continuous Attractors

 Next, we consider the network dynamics in the presence of a weak external stimulus.
 Suppose the neural response at time $t$ is peaked at $z(t)$.
 Since the dynamics is primarily dominated by the translational motion of the bump, with secondary distortions in shape, we may develop a time-dependent perturbation analysis using $\{v_n(x|z(t))\}$ as the basis, and consider perturbations in increasing orders of $n$.
 This is done by considering solutions of the form

 Furthermore, since the Gaussian bump is the steady-state solution of the dynamical equation in the absence of external stimuli, the neuronal interaction term in Eq.~(\ref{eq:dyn}) can be linearized for weak stimuli.
-Making use of the orthonormality and completeness of $\{v_n(x|z(t))\}$, we obtain from Eq.~(\ref{eq:dyn}) expressions for $da_n/dt$ for each order $n$ of perturbation, each being driven by $I_n(t)$, the overlap between $I_{\rm ext}(x,t)$ and the $n^{\rm th}$ eigenfunction.
-Determining $z(t)$ by the center of mass of $U(x,t)$, we obtain the self-consistent condition
+Making use of the orthonormality and completeness of $\{v_n(x|z(t))\}$, we obtain for each order $n$ of perturbation (see Appendix),